arjunmenon/email_list_cleaner/README.md

 My advice?
 Increase the "sleep\_time" parameter in the config.yml file (if you can wait), _or add "proxy\_servers" if you're checking a very large list._

+*Using Proxy Servers*

-That said, I strongly suggest you use this with multiple proxy servers — as the program is written to thread requests across proxies so completion happens faster.
-There are lists of freely available proxies online if you Google, but I've also written another Ruby program that will spin up as many proxies as DigitalOcean will allow you to have droplets...
+I strongly suggest you use this with multiple proxy servers — as the program is written to thread requests across proxies so completion happens faster.
+There are lists of freely available proxies online if you Google, but [I've also written another Ruby program that will spin up as many proxies as DigitalOcean will allow you to have droplets...](https://github.com/subimage/cloud_proxy_generator)

 ### Improvements